IBM/blockchainbean/README.md

 1. The user deploys the app in IBM Cloud.
 The user submits transactions.
 2. The transaction is submitted to the blockchain.
 3. When the transaction conforms to the business logic, the data is written to the ledger.
-4. A block is appended to our chain on the IBM Blockchain Starter Kit for the specific channel.
+4. A block is appended to our chain on the IBM Blockchain Starter Plan for the specific channel.
 5. The user can query the blockchain for a particular asset, using the asset's unique id.

 ## Included components
-* [IBM Blockchain Starter Kit](https://console.bluemix.net/catalog/services/blockchain): Use the IBM Blockchain Platform to simplify the developmental, governmental, and operational aspects of creating a blockchain solution.
+* [IBM Blockchain Starter Plan](https://console.bluemix.net/catalog/services/blockchain): Use the IBM Blockchain Platform to simplify the developmental, governmental, and operational aspects of creating a blockchain solution.
 * [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.

 ## Featured technologies